Harassment,

 Violations of these academic

-an informational course that deepens your understanding of the laws and
+informational course that deepens your understanding of the laws and issues

-specific steps that individuals and organizations can take in order to
+individuals and organizations can take in order to prevent and respond to

 ·